Drain Fly Facts

 How do you control a drain fly infestation?

-A pest management professional has the education, equipment and skills necessary to effectively address a moth fly problem.
+Professional fly pest control services are necessary to effectively address a moth fly problem.
 Finding and treating the moth flies can be challenging, especially if they are hidden in the building.
 A pest management professional provides their expertise to identify the pest problem, find out where the flies are coming from, and determine the best possible solution to resolve the drain fly infestation.